 [Profile]

-As a result of his pursuit of skiing, his field changed from ski resorts to the backcountry, where he gained experience as a skier and guide.
+In pursuit of the art of skiing, my focus shifted from ski resorts to the backcountry, where I've gained experience both as a skier and as a guide.

 KinTouN Backcountry Guide | Kenichi Minegishi